 Before you add and edit MIDI notes, or cut, copy or paste MIDI data, you will likely want to resize the MIDI track.
 There are several ways to do this.

-- At the top of the Edit workspace, click the Tracks icon, and choose a new track height size.
-This resizes all tracks to the new size.
+Resize all tracks: At the top of the Edit workspace, click the Tracks icon, and choose a new track height size.

-- To expand the track to the full available editing space, press the E key.
+Expand the track to the full editing space: Press the E key.

-- To resize (zoom) the track horizontally, click the plus and minus buttons at the bottom of the Edit workspace (or use the keyboard shortcuts Command+[ to zoom out, and Command+] to zoom in on macOS or Ctrl+[ to zoom out, and Ctrl+] to zoom in on Windows).
+Resize (zoom) the track horizontally: Click the plus and minus buttons at the bottom of the Edit workspace (or use the keyboard shortcuts Command+[ to zoom out, and Command+] to zoom in on macOS or Ctrl+[ to zoom out, and Ctrl+] to zoom in on Windows).

-- To marquee zoom (zoom to a mouse selection), press Option (macOS) or Alt (Windows) and hover your mouse.
+Marquee zoom (zoom to a mouse selection): Press Option (macOS) or Alt (Windows) and hover your mouse.
 The marquee zoom tool appears, and you can click and drag to marquee zoom.
 Option+click in the timeline to step back through previous marquee zoom states.

-- With a mousewheel, you can hold the Option (macOS) or Alt (Windows) key and scroll to zoom horizontally.
+Zoom horizontally with a mousewheel: Hold the Option (macOS) or Alt (Windows) key and scroll.

 You can vertically resize the MIDI notes on an Instrument track to make them easier to edit and work with.

-To do this, set the Instrument track to MIDI Notes view.
-On the Instrument track, click where it says Show, and from the View browser, choose Notes.
-The Show area on the Instrument track indicates that you are in Notes view, and the keyboard and piano roll appear to the right of the track controls.
+Set the instrument track to MIDI Notes view.
+On the instrument track, click View, and from the View browser, choose Notes.
+Notes view is indicated, and the keyboard and piano roll appear to the right of the track controls.

 At the left of the MIDI track is a scroll bar.
 You can use the scroll bar to move up and down in the piano roll, and to resize the notes in the piano roll vertically.

-To resize the MIDI notes on the piano roll:
+To resize MIDI notes on the piano roll

 - Click and drag up or down at the top or bottom of the scroll bar.